dr-riz/interviews/paytm/WeblogChallenge-master/README.md

+As suggested, this is a clone from Paytm challenge with due credits: https://github.com/PaytmLabs/WeblogChallenge

+I annotate the tasks with my notes.

 # WeblogChallenge
 This is an interview challenge for Paytm Labs.
 Please feel free to fork.
 Pull Requests will be ignored.